privacyidea/privacyidea/doc/firststeps/index.rst

 After these first steps you will be able to start attaching applications to privacyIDEA in order to add two factor authentication to those applications.
+You can

+ * use a PAM module to authenticate with OTP at SSH or local login
+ * or the RADIUS plugin to configure your firewall or VPN to use OTP.
+ * You can also setup different web applications to use OTP.

 To attach applications read the chapter :ref:`application_plugins`.

 You may also go on reading the chapter :ref:`configuration` to get a deeper